bitrix24/b24restdocs/api-reference/catalog/data-types.md

 - `N` — no
 - `D` — default

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled
 ||
 || **vatId**
 [`catalog_vat.id`](#catalog_vat) | Identifier of VAT.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled ||
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled ||
 || **vatIncluded**
 [`string`](../data-types.md) | Is VAT included in the price?
 Possible values:
 - `Y` — yes
 - `N` — no

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled
 ||
 || **height**
 [`float`](../data-types.md) | Height of the parent product.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled ||
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled ||
 || **length**
 [`float`](../data-types.md) | Length of the parent product.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled ||
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled ||
 || **weight**
 [`float`](../data-types.md) | Weight of the parent product.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled ||
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled ||
 || **width**
 [`float`](../data-types.md) | Width of the parent product.

-For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products with trade offers" is enabled ||
+For parent products, the ability to edit this field is available only in the on-premise version when the option "Show the Trade Catalog tab for products that have trade offers" is enabled ||
 || **type**
 [`integer`](../data-types.md) | Type of product.
 Read-only.
 Possible values:
 - `3` — parent product with offers